Local Land Charges

 A local land charge is a liability or burden imposed on land, which is binding on successive owners.
 A land search is important because it will tell you about possible restrictions or issues affecting your home.

-Mole Valley District Council started charging VAT on CON29 searches on 31st March 2017.
+VAT is charged on CON29 searches.
 Full details of all charges can be found in the fee sheet (see 'Downloads').

 Mole Valley District Council's (MVDC) local land charges service maintains an electronic register that provides information on land and property in the district.
 This is used to carry out searches, usually when land or property is being purchased, leased, re-mortgaged or valued, to protect financial and legal interests.

 - Planning decisions

 - Policy information contained in the Local Plan

 Several other statutory public bodies are also consulted, including Surrey County Council Highways Department.
 The register is updated on a daily basis to ensure that the most accurate information is held, and MVDC is usually able to complete local searches within five working days of receiving a request.

 The search, which is in two parts (LLC1 and CON29 forms), is usually requested by solicitors or licensed conveyancers, although private individuals or organisations can also apply for them.